Clive Francis: Theatre

 His first West End appearance was in There's a Girl in My Soup opposite Donald Sinden.
 Since then, he has gone on to appear in over twenty West End shows including, The School for Scandal, The Importance of Being Ernest, The Rear Column, Benefactors, The Return of A. J. Raffles, Bloomsbury, Single Spies, Look after Lulu!, The Circle, Entertaining Mr Sloane, What the Butler Saw, Gross Indecency, Enron, The Madness of King George and Inspector Calls.

 He also appeared at the National Theatre in A Small Family Business, Tis Pity She's a Whore, Never so Good and Les Blancs.
 For the RSC, Francis appeared in Three Hours after Marriage, Troilus and Cressida and A Christmas Carol.

 He regularly tours his one-man version of Charles Dickens' A Christmas Carol, a show that he has taken from France to Ireland to Monaco and many major towns and cities in the UK.

 Adaptations

 Apart from adapting A Christmas Carol as his one-man show, Clive Francis has also brought from the page to the stage The Hound of the Baskervilles, Three Men in a Boat, Graham Greene's Our Man in Havana, and Susan Hill's The Small Hand.
 Together with composer Charles Miller, he adapted the book and wrote the lyrics to the Alice in Wonderland adaptation, Alice the Musical!.

 In February 2015, he played the part of Frank Doel in the Salisbury Playhouse's production of 84, Charing Cross Road.
 This was a production he repeated at the Arts Theatre, Cambridge in 2016.

-Private life
+Personal life

 Francis has been married to actress Natalie Ogle since 1989.